Small businesses are exempt without credit from sales tax. This means:

 A number of special regulations apply to small business owners who are exempt from sales tax in terms of the trade in goods and services within the European Single Market:

-- If you “export” your goods to EU member states, you do not perform intra-community deliveries, because your personal tax exemption as a small business owner overrides tax exemption for intra-community deliveries.
+if you “export” your goods to EU member states, you do not perform intra-community deliveries, because your personal tax exemption as a small business owner overrides tax exemption for intra-community deliveries.
 The supplying small business owner does not need a VAT ID number in this case and the delivery does not have to be entered in the recapitulative statement.
 There is therefore no difference as compared with a domestic supply.

 If the acquisition threshold is exceeded or waived, the following applies: